idelbrid/NeuralNets/README.md

 # NeuralNets

 This repository is contains a feed forward neural network written in python.
-The code is not designed for production usage - other languages are much better suited.
+The code is not designed for production usage - it is academic, developed while I was reading http://neuralnetworksanddeeplearning.com/chap1.html.
+Plus, the other languages are much better suited.
 Additionally, there is code for reading MNIST hand writing digits to demonstrate usage.

 Future work might be to include more kinds of regularization like dropout and to implement in a faster language, possibly utilizing Cython.
+Alternatively other languages may be utilized, e.g. Julia or C.

 Available features of the Neural Nets are:
 * Arbitrary size neural network